The main types of surgery for laryngeal cancer are laser surgery through the mouth, removing the voice box (larynx) and removing lymph nodes.

 - relieve symptoms (palliative surgery)

 The surgery you have depends on the stage and position of your cancer.
 The position of your cancer affects how much of the voice box your surgeon removes.

 Your test results help your specialist decide if surgery is an option.
 Your doctor might not be able to tell you exactly what stage your cancer is until after surgery.

-How you have surgery
+How you have surgery for laryngeal cancer

 Surgery for cancer of the larynx can be a big operation.
 All types of surgery are done under general anaesthetic.
 So you will be asleep for the whole operation.